 - Ctrl + Shift + Up/Down Arrow – Move a slide up or down in the order.

-Text Formatting PowerPoint shortcuts
+Text Formatting Shortcuts

 - Ctrl + B – Bold the selected text.